The Orbit-Sum Method for Higher Order Equations: Introduction

-The operator $\Delta_y$, the discrete derivative with respect to $y$, is defined analogously.
-A DDE is a partial discrete differential equation (PDDE) if it involves discrete derivatives of $F$ with respect to both $x$ and $y$, and an ordinary discrete differential equations (ODDE) otherwise.
-The degree of the equation is the total degree of $P$ with respect to the $v_{kl}$'s.
-If its degree is at most $1$, it is a linear DDE, otherwise it is non-linear.
-If~$k+l$ is maximal among the discrete derivatives $\Delta_x^k\Delta_y^l F$ appearing in equation~(\ref{eq:DDE}), then $k+l$ is the order of the equation.
+The operator $\Delta_y$ is the discrete derivative with respect to $y$ and defined analogously.
+A DDE is a \textit{partial discrete differential equation} (PDDE) if it involves discrete derivatives of $F$ with respect to both $x$ and $y$, and an \textit{ordinary discrete differential equation} (ODDE) otherwise.
+The \textit{degree} of the equation is the total degree of $Q$ with respect to the $v_{kl}$'s.
+If its degree is at most $1$, it is a \textit{linear} DDE, otherwise it is \textit{non-linear}.
+If~$k+l$ is maximal among the discrete derivatives $\Delta_x^k\Delta_y^l F$ appearing in equation~(\ref{eq:DDE}), then $k+l$ is the \textit{order} of the equation.

-A DDE has a unique solution $F\in\mathbb{Q}[x,y][[t]]$ as can be seen from the recurrence relation for $[t^n] F$ that results from extracting the coefficient of $t^n$ from equation~\eqref{eq:DDE}.
-To solve a DDE means to decide whether its solution is algebraic, D-finite or D-algebraic, and in case it is, to determine a polynomial or differential equation satisfied by it.
+Any DDE has a unique solution $F\in\mathbb{C}[x,y][[t]]$ -- just consider the recurrence relation for $[t^n] F$ that results from extracting the coefficient of $t^n$.
+To solve a DDE means to decide whether its solution is \textit{algebraic}, \textit{D-finite} or \textit{D-algebraic}, and in case it is, to determine a polynomial or differential equation it satisfies.

-There is a family of methods for solving DDE's~\cite{bousquet2006polynomial, bostan2022algorithms, buchacher2018inhomogeneous, smallSteps,bostan2017hypergeometric, large, bousquet2016elementary,mishna2009two,melczer2014singularity, raschel2020counting} that involve only operations such as
+There is a family of methods for solving DDE's~\cite{bousquet2006polynomial, bostan2022algorithms,bostan2023fast,buchacher2018inhomogeneous,notarantonio2022effective, smallSteps, bousquet2016elementary, bostan2010complete, bostan2017hypergeometric, mishna2009two,melczer2014singularity, large, raschel2020counting, bousquet2016square, bousquet2023enumeration, bousquet2024walks, bonnet2024galoisian, buchacher2020separating, buchacher2024separating, buchacher2024separated} that involve only operations such as